jlevy/kash/README.md

    ```

    These keys should go in the `.env` file in your current work directory or a parent or
-   your home directory (recommended if you'll be working in several directories, as with
+   your home directory (recommended if you’ll be working in several directories, as with
    a typical shell).

 5. **Run kash:**